Representations and evaluation strategies for feasibly approximable functions: Experiments

 These examples confirm our prediction that range and integral for these kinds of functions are much more efficient to compute via polynomial approximations than simply via $\Fun$ representations.
 Moreover, localisation seems to help when functions are defined by a nested application of elementary functions.

 \paragraph{Functions with division and pointwise maximum.}

 The first two functions in Fig.~\ref{fig:exprs-div-max} are variants of the Runge family of functions, which have singularities in the complex plane near our domain $[-1,1]$.
-One can show that the degree of any polynomial approximation to the function $\tfrac{1}{1 + ax^2}$ to error $2^{-n}$ is polynomial in $n$ but exponential in $\log a$.
+It is shown in the proof of Theorem \ref{Theorem: bounded division in Gevrey's hierarchy} that the degree of any polynomial approximation to the function $\tfrac{1}{1 + ax^2}$ to error $2^{-n}$ is polynomial in $n$ but exponential in $\log a$.
 Thus, these functions are expected to be difficult to approximate by polynomials even for moderately large values of $a$.
 This turns out to be the case in our implementation, separating the performance of $\Poly$ from that of $\PPoly$ and $\Frac$.
 Still, $\PPoly$ performs quite poorly for both functions, which suggests that while our division algorithm runs in polynomial time, it cannot be considered practically feasible.
 However, the local version $\LPPoly$ performs very well on both examples.
 The $\Fun$ representations seem to perform with an exponential or worse time complexity, which is in line with our complexity results.

 The last two functions in Fig.~\ref{fig:exprs-div-max} are non-smooth and thus cannot be efficiently approximated by polynomials.
 The simpler of these two function is easily handled by the $\Fun$ representations because there is no dependency error, as $x$ appears in the expression effectively only once over each point in the domain.
 As predicted, $\Poly$ cannot cope with these functions but its local version performs acceptably for the simpler function.
 In theory, $\Frac$ should be able to approximate non-smooth functions as well as $\PPoly$, but we have not yet found an efficient algorithm for this.